 - Cost Lead for the California Health Benefits Review Program, leading the cost analysis for a team producing comprehensive, rapid turn-around analyses of the impacts of all health insurance benefit mandates proposed by the California State Legislature;

-- Methodology Panel Member for the Institute for Clinical and Economic Review, USA;
+- Methodology Panel Member for the Institute for Clinical and Economic Review, (ICER);

-- Serving on the Global Scientific Committee of the Movember Foundation (to raise awareness of men’s health issues like prostate cancer), Australia;
+- Serving on the Global Scientific Committee of the Movember Foundation cancer, Australia;

 - Visiting Fellow with the Office of Health Economics (OHE), England, UK.

 CHPR’s leadership team provides long-term strategic and operational guidance to the Director.
 The team reviews member applications for use of CHPR resources, reviews and approves new membership applications, and provides input on program development and direction (i.e., conferences, fellowship programs, etc.).
 In addition to CHPR’s Director and Associate Director, the following UC Davis faculty serve on the leadership team: